Image from the official website of the China Aviation Museum. [Photo/jz.chinamil.com.cn]

-Address: Xiaotangshan town, Changping district, Beijing
+Address: Shunsha Road, Changping District, Beijing

-Closed Mondays (except for national holidays)
+Closed on Mondays (except on national holidays)